C0m3b4ck/Vulntest-AI-Agent/README.md

 ## Roadmap / Future Enhancements
 - Add more functions to be extracted from keywords - if you need a specific one, just ask!
 - Support multiple target extraction per prompt
-- Add logging and analytics of executed commands (and debugger mode) - if you need a specific one, just ask!
+- Add logging and analytics of executed commands (and debugger mode)
 - Support other command substitution tokens besides `{target}` - if you need a specific one, just ask!

 ## What is up to you